ikumen/today-i-learned/posts/til/ttt-with-minimax.md

 Starting with the first round, it's our turn and we can go in either 6, 7 or 9.

+#### Position 5 path
+Let's take 5 and see if it's a good move.
+* next in the minimax algorithm, we switch and simulate being `o`, making the best possible move for `o`, who is left with positions 6 and 8
+  - if `o` takes 6
+    - the next round `x` would be left with 8 and `x` wins the game
+  - if `o` takes 8
+    - the next round `x` would be left with 6 which leads to a tie
+  - so `o` would take 8 to maximize (tie vs losing)
+* ultimately if we take 5, and `o` played optimally, we get a tie

 #### Position 6 path
-Let's take 6 and see if it's a good move.
-* next in the minimax algorithm, we switch and simulate being `o`, making the best possible move for `o`, who is left with positions 7 and 9
-  - if `o` takes 7
-    - the next round `x` would be left with 9 and `x` wins the game
-  - if `o` takes 9
-    - the next round `x` would be left with 7 which leads to a tie
-  - so `o` would take 9 to maximize (tie vs losing)
-* ultimately if we take 6, and `o` played optimally, we get a tie

-#### Position 7 path
-Next we do try the simulation but this time take 7 to start.
+Next we do try the simulation but this time take 6 to start.
-* in minimax, we would switch to play optimally for `o` which is left with 6 and 9
+* in minimax, we would switch to play optimally for `o` which is left with 5 and 8
-  - if `o` takes 6, it wins
+  - if `o` takes 5, it wins
-  - if `o` takes 9,
+  - if `o` takes 8,
-    - next round `x` would take 6 and cause a tie
+    - next round `x` would take 5 and cause a tie
-  - so `o` would take 6 to maximize (win vs tie)
+  - so `o` would take 5 to maximize (win vs tie)
-* ultimately if we take 7, `o` would optimally play 6 and we loose
+* ultimately if we take 6, `o` would optimally play 5 and we loose

-#### Position 9 path
+#### Position 8 path
-Finally what if we start by taking 9.
+Finally what if we start by taking 8.
-* that would leave `o` with 6 and 7
+* that would leave `o` with 5 and 6
-  - if `o` takes 6, it wins
+  - if `o` takes 5, it wins
-  - if `o` takes 7
+  - if `o` takes 6
-    - the next round `x` would be left with 6 and win
+    - the next round `x` would be left with 5 and win
-  - so `o` would play optimally and take 6
+  - so `o` would play optimally and take 5
-* ultimately if we take 9 to start, `o` would optimally take 6 and we loose
+* ultimately if we take 8 to start, `o` would optimally take 5 and we loose

-So the best move for us (`x`) would be 6, even though it's not a winning move, it would guarantee a tie.
+So the best move for us (`x`) would be 5, even though it's not a winning move, it would guarantee a tie.

 At this point, you're probably wondering how each simulated round would pass maximizing or minimizing information back to the originating caller.
 We can use a simple rule that returns positive values when maximizing, and negative values on a turn that is minimizing, and zero for ties.
 To indicate which round we are in, a boolean flag will suffice.